Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Marrickville - South has an extremely high national income level according to AreaSearch data based on ATO figures for the financial year ending June 2022.
-The median income among taxpayers in Marrickville - South was $64,400 and the average income stood at $82,810.
-These figures compare to Greater Sydney's median of $56,994 and average of $80,856 respectively.
-By September 2025, estimates suggest the median income will be approximately $72,521 and the average will be around $93,252, accounting for Wage Price Index growth of 12.61% since June 2022.
-Census data indicates that incomes in Marrickville - South cluster around the 73rd percentile nationally.
-Income distribution shows that 32.6% of the population (4,780 individuals) fall within the $1,500 to $2,999 income range, aligning with broader trends across the surrounding region where 30.9% are in the same category.
+The median income among taxpayers in Marrickville - South SA2 was $64,400 in financial year 2022.
+The average income stood at $82,810 during the same period.
+These figures compare to Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
+By September 2025, estimated median and average incomes in Marrickville - South would be approximately $72,521 and $93,252 based on a Wage Price Index growth rate of 12.61%.
+Census data indicates that household, family and personal incomes in Marrickville - South cluster around the 72nd percentile nationally.
+In terms of income distribution, 32.6% of the population (4,787 individuals) fall within the $1,500 to $2,999 income range, consistent with broader trends across the surrounding region showing 30.9% in the same category.
 High housing costs consume 18.5% of income, but strong earnings place disposable income at the 63rd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income